wienerr/Piklist-Documentation/content/tutorials/admin-pages/creating-a-simple-admin-page.md

 function my_admin_pages($pages) {

     $pages[] = array(
-      'page_title' => 'About this plugin',
+      'page_title' => 'About this plugin'
-      ,'menu_title' => 'About',
+      ,'menu_title' => 'About'
       ,'menu_slug' => 'about_my_plugin'
+      ,'capability' => 'manage_options'
     );

     return $pages;
   }
 ```

-* If you go to the WordPress admin you should see a menu item called "About".
+If you go to the WordPress admin you should see a menu item called "About".

 * Now, create a PHP file in your `/parts/admin-pages/` [folder](/folder-structure/).
 It doesn't matter what you name the file.
 For this example we'll call it `about.php`.
 * At the top of the file, add this code: